simolus3/drift/docs/docs/Dart API/tables.md

 Be aware that `BigInt`s have a higher overhead than `int`s, so we recommend using `int64()` only for columns where this is necessary:

-{% block "blocks/alert" title="You might not need this!" color="info" %}
+!!! info "You might not need this!"

     In sqlite3, an `INTEGER` column is stored as a 64-bit integer.
     For apps running in the Dart VM (e.g. on everything except for the web), the `int` type in Dart is the _perfect_ match for that since it's also a 64-bit int.
     For those apps, we recommend using the regular `integer()` column builder.

     Essentially, you should use `int64()` if both of these are true:

     - you're building an app that needs to work on the web, _and_
     - the column in question may store values larger than 2<sup>52</sup>.

     In all other cases, using a regular `integer()` column is more efficient.
-{% endblock %}

 Here are some more pointers on using `BigInt`s in drift: